mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 Not only the scholar, but also the [practitioner] too.
 There are many practitioners, Buddhists, not only in the United States, but also in Japan, wherever you may go.

-> Now, all students who follow the right transmission of buddhas and tathagatas are directed to revere the clear-sighted master who has attained the Way and is in accord with realization, and to maintain the buddha-dharma.
+> Now, all students who follow the right transmission of buddhas and tathāgatas are directed to revere the clear-sighted master who has attained the Way and is in accord with realization, and to maintain the buddha-dharma.

 The point is, to make every possible effort to maintain buddha-dharma, truth.
 In other words, profound sublimity: how sublime human life is – under *all* circumstances, not particular circumstances.